Swavel/Settisizer/README.md

 ## Next steps

  - Integrate publish function to write standard config file (to select different drivers)
- - Comment the whole thingy
+ - Comment the whole thing
  - Write a second driver (mysql, redis)
  - Facade to access global Settisizer with
+ - name the settings-table for driver mysql

 ```
 <?php